iegomez/mosquitto-go-auth/README.md

 auth_opt_backends files, postgres, jwt
 ```

+#### Cache

-Also, set cache option to true to use redis cache:
+Set cache option to true to use redis cache (defaults to false when missing):

 ```
 auth_opt_cache true
 ```

-Redis will use some default if no values are given.
+Redis will use some defaults if no values are given.
 The following are possible configuration values for the cache:

 ```
 auth_opt_cache_host localhost